sovity/authority-portal/docs/product/user-documentation/Manage Data Space components.md

 #### 3. Assign Service Partner Admin role to users within own organization

 1. Click on "My Organization" in the sidebar menu.
-2. Head to the "Users & Roles" page.
+2. Head to the "Users and Roles" page.
 3. Select a user's profile of the user that shall become a Service Partner Admin.
 4. Edit the application role and change it to Service Partner Admin.
 5. Result: An additional Service Partner Admin has been created.